soverenio/docs/docs/source/getting-started/overview.rst

 `Soveren Cloud <https://github.com/soverenio/saassylives>`_ is a SaaS that lives in the cloud, is deployed by Soveren, and implements, besides other services, Soveren frontend.

-The frontend implements the user account and dashboard to see a compound risk score, PIIs, APIs and subsystems.
+There you can manage your Soveren account and see a dashboard with compound risk score and various statistical data on detected PIIs, APIs and subsystems.

 How Soveren works